m-r-s/fade/README.md

 # FADE - Simulation framework for auditory discrimination experiments
 This software can be used to model simple acoustical recognition, detection, and discrimination experiments.

-Copyright (C) 2014-2018 Marc René Schädler
+Main author: 2014-2020 Marc René Schädler
 E-mail: marc.r.schaedler@uni-oldenburg.de

 The scripts provided in this software package can be used to perform the experiments described in [1] and [2], where the approach is explained in more detail.